 The projects UPM Raflatac has chosen to support promote clean cooking solutions in China and Bangladesh, improved water infrastructure in Africa, and grassland conservation in the United States.

 "All our projects are independently validated and verified to recognized third party standards; through a detailed assessment, we quantify and articulate the benefits delivered.
-Our comprehensive network of project partners also gives us unrivalled access to carbon offset projects being developed around the world," says Natalie Taylor, Director of Client Engagement at Natural Capital Partners.
+Our comprehensive network of project partners also gives us unrivalled access to carbon offset projects being developed around the world," says Natalie Taylor, Director of Client Engagement at Climate Impact Partners.

 Pressure from governments and consumers